-Construction and operation of the Project will generate air emissions such as carbon monoxide (CO), oxides of sulphur (SO_x) including sulphur dioxide (SO2), oxides of nitrogen (NO_x) including nitrogen dioxide (NO2), particulate matter (PM{2.5}, PM10), and total suspended particulates (TSP).
-Air quality modelling was completed to predict the spatial extent of air and dust emissions and deposition from the Project.
-Assumptions were incorporated into the model to provide conservative estimates of emission concentrations and deposition rates.
-The deposition of SO2 and NO2 can alter soil pH, nutrient content, and cause acidification of the soils, which can lead to changes in soil fauna composition (Rusek and Marshall 2000).
-Changes in soil fauna may lead to changes in vegetation, as there may be alterations in organic matter decomposition rates and nutrient cycling.
-Most studies indicate that potential effects from dust are localized to within 50 metres (m) of the source and typically do not extend to the regional area (Everett 1980; Walker and Everett 1987; Meininger and Spatt 1988; Watson et al. 1996; Grantz et al. 2003).
-The concentration and duration of air and dust emissions and the sensitivity of the ecosystems determine the overall influence that emission deposition will have on vegetation (Bobbink et al. 1998).
+Air quality modelling was completed to predict the spatial extent of air and dust emissions and deposition from the Project (Air Quality TSD).
+Assumptions were incorporated into the model to contribute to conservative estimates of emission concentrations and deposition rates.
+The deposition of SO2 and NO2 can alter soil pH, nutrient content and cause acidification of the soils, which can lead to changes in soil fauna composition (Rusek and Marshall 2000).
+Changes in soil fauna may lead to changes in vegetation (i.e., wildlife habitat), as there may be alterations in organic matter decomposition rates and nutrient cycling.
+Most studies indicate that potential effects from dust are localized to within 50 m of the source and typically do not extend beyond the local area (Everett 1980; Walker and Everett 1987; Meininger and Spatt 1988; Watson et al. 1996; Grantz et al. 2003).
+The concentration and duration of air and dust emissions and the sensitivity of the ecosystems determine the overall influence that emission deposition will have on wildlife habitat (Bobbink et al. 1998).

-Results of the air quality modelling (Table 2-4) indicate that the maximum annual, 1-hour, and 24-hour ground-level concentrations of SO_2 and NO_2 are all below the Ontario Ambient Air Quality Criteria (Ontario Ministry of the Environment 2012) and are limited to the immediate vicinity of the Project (Air Quality TSD).
-Concentrations of TSP were found to have potential exceedances at the property boundary.
-The 24-hour Ambient Air Quality Criteria for TSP is expected to be exceeded 7 days per year.
-Overall, air and dust emissions and subsequent deposition are expected to result in minor changes to surface water, sediment, soil, and vegetation chemistry.
-Therefore, these interactions were determined to have a negligible residual effect to the abundance and distribution of plant populations and communities in the RSA.
-Air and dust emissions are not assessed further.
+Results of the air quality modelling indicate that the maximum annual, 1-hour and 24-hour ground-level concentrations of SO_2 and NO_2 are all below the Ontario's Ambient Air Quality Criteria (Ministry of the Environment 2012) and are limited to the immediate vicinity of the Project (Air Quality TSD).
+Concentrations of TSP, PM10 and PM2.5 were found to have potential exceedences at the property boundary.
+The 24-hour AAQC for PM2.5, PM10 and TSP are expected to be exceeded 1 day, 14 days and 7 days per year, respectively.
+Overall, air and dust emissions and subsequent deposition are expected to result in minor changes to surface water, sediment, soil and vegetation chemistry.
+Therefore, these interactions were determined to have a negligible residual effect on the abundance and distribution of wildlife populations in the RSA.